AlejandroAmarante/portfolio/README.md

 `main.css` - The main CSS file.
 All other CSS files are imported here, and then this file is used as the singular stylesheet for `index.html`.

 `navbar.css` - Styling for the navbar.

-## Imported Javascript Files

-`zenscroll.js` - A script to ensure that when a user clicks an anchor link on Safari mobile, their screen scrolls smoothly to that location.
-[Learn more on the zenscroll.js Github](https://github.com/zengabor/zenscroll).

 # License